lvalnegri/workshops-setup_cloud_analytics_machine/README.md

 <a name="first-snapshot"/>

 ### Take Your First Snapshot
 At this point in time, it'd be useful to save the current state of the machine, called **snapshot**, so that if something happens in the future it's always possible to revert back to the current situation in a few minutes with a click from the droplet dashboard.
 Moreover, we could also build other similar droplets but slighlty different, and use this snapshot as a starting point, instead of going back to the entire droplet creation process.
+Notice though that this is not a proper *backup*, as you can't choose any single element of the machine to restore, it's an all or nothing situation.

 To snapshot a droplet:
   - shut down the droplet using the terminal:
     ~~~
     sudo shutdown now
     ~~~
   - login into your DO account, head for the droplet dashboard, and from the left menu click `Snapshots`, enter a memorable name in the textbox, then click `Take Snapshot`
   - once the process has finished, you can start the droplet again using the switch on the upper right

+Notice that storing a snapshot is not free, but charged at a rate of $0.05 per GB per month.

 To restore a snapshot on the droplet it was created from:
   - head for the snapshots page of the droplet from which the requested snapshot was created.
 You can also click `Manage` > `Snapshots` from the main menu on the left to see all the snapshots you've created